sumitdorle95/C_Programming/Assignments/Assignment_40/README.md

-contains solutions to assignment 40 0f C programming
+contains solutions to assignment 40 of C programming